scorpionlabs-cloud/ocicareport/README.md

 **Check Oracle Cloud Infrastructure compute capacity across regions, availability domains, and fault domains.**

-`ocareport` is a command-line tool that queries the OCI Compute Capacity Report API for compute shape availability.
+`ocicareport` is a command-line tool that queries the OCI Compute Capacity Report API for compute shape availability.
 It supports VM, bare metal, flex, and GPU shapes across one or more subscribed OCI regions.

 The report is useful for capacity planning, GPU discovery, regional placement checks, and automation pipelines.
 Results can be rendered as a terminal table, JSON, or CSV.